adamkurth/reborn_dev/doc/source/installation.rst

     import bornagain

-The above might fail if you are missing dependencies, which are describe below.
+The above might fail if you are missing dependencies, which are described below.
 Another possible mode of failure is that you have not compiled the fortran code that bornagain uses, which is discussed in the next section.

 Compilation of Fortran code
 ---------------------------

-There are a couple of bornagain modules that use modules formed from compiled Fortran code.
+There are a couple of bornagain modules that use compiled Fortran code.
 In some cases they are not strictly necessary, but they will speed up some routines.
 We use the f2py program to compile Fortran code and create Python modules.
 Although it *shouldn't* be strictly necessary to compile these to use some of the basic bornagain classes, you should go ahead and compile them since the f2py program that is included with numpy makes this relatively